 Main illustration: Shawna X

-A fact of startup life is that no matter what team you work on, you’re guaranteed to run into problems you get stuck on.
+An inevitable fact of life is that no matter what team you work on, you’re guaranteed to run into problems you get stuck on.

-I was taught the simple rule by Jeff (our Director of Customer Support), when I was a junior customer support engineer.
+I was taught the simple rule by Jeff Gardner, back when I was a junior customer support engineer and he was the head of our Customer Support team.
 If I was stuck on a particular customer problem, he told me to first take 15 minutes to try find the answer before looking for help.
-If I still didn’t have an answer after 15 minutes, I had to ask him for help.
+If I still didn’t have an answer after 15 minutes, I had to ask him for assistance.

 It wasn’t that Jeff didn’t want to help me – he did.
 But if I kept escalating bugs without even trying to figure it out, I never would have learned how to solve problems for myself.

 Taking 15 minutes teaches you the skill of not only knowing what to look for, but how to look for it.
-One of the most valuable skills in any customer support or engineering team is navigating internal codebases, documentation and knowing that, more often than not, the answer is there if you take the time to look for it.
+One of the most valuable skills in any customer support or product engineering team is navigating internal codebases and documentation – this is how you learn that, more often than not, the answer is there if you take the time to look for it.

 Just as importantly, it means that when you do ask for help, you’re at least armed with the full context of the problem at hand.
-You might have tried looking in the codebase, searched old conversations, searched Slack, and searched through the internal documentation and still come up short.
-But 90% of the time you’ll be coming with some valuable threads of information for the person who’s helping you out – so you can both solve the problem quicker.
+You might have tried looking in the codebase, searched old conversations, trawled through Slack, and pored over internal documentation, but still come up short.
+However, 90% of the time you’ll be encountering valuable threads of information, which will be useful when talking to the person who’s helping you out – so you can both solve the problem quicker.

 How the 15 Minute Rule can help the whole team

-For anyone building a customer support team (or engineering team for that matter), the 15 Minute Rule has real benefits:
+For anyone working on a team that focuses on problem-solving, the 15-Minute Rule has real benefits:

-- But have an all important safety net if they get stuck
+- Everyone knows they have an all important safety net if they get stuck.

-- New hires can get mentored by senior members and see the logic of how they solve problems
+- Junior teammates can get mentored by senior colleagues and see the logic of how they solve problems.